Bachelor of Philosophy (Honours)

 Studying this major conveys profound knowledge on the function and inheritance of genes, preparing you for jobs in biotechnology, medicine, food production and environmental conservation.

-Geochemistry (Double Major)
+Geochemistry (Extended Major)

 Geochemistry is the application of chemistry to understanding Earth’s systems and processes.